Turn Down and Save: how are my savings calculated?

 At periods of peak electricity demand, the electricity grid comes under strain.
 Some of the most expensive power plants turn on to meet this demand.
 What if instead of turning these expensive power plants on we reduce peak load?

-This is the idea behind the National Grid’s Demand Flexibility Service.
-When Loop’s users use less electricity during Turn Down and Save events, the National Grid pays Loop for reducing the cost of running the grid.
+This is the idea behind the Electricity System Operator's (ESO's) Demand Flexibility Service.
+When Loop’s users use less electricity during Turn Down and Save events, the ESO pays Loop for reducing the cost of running the grid.
 Loop passes this on to our customers based on how much they reduced their use.

 How does Loop calculate your reduction in usage?

-Loop’s calculations follow the industry standard “BSC P376 methodology”.
-This is prescribed by the National Grid.
+Loop’s calculations follow the industry standard.
+This is prescribed by the ESO.

 turn down and save-smart-meter

 This sounds simple enough.
-Yet, the methodology then adds in two extra complications.
+Yet, the methodology then adds in one extra complications.

 Half-hourly timescales

-The second complexity is that the electricity system runs on half-hourly timescales.
+The electricity system runs on half-hourly timescales.
 A one-hour Turn Down and Save event covers two half-hour blocks.
-The National Grid has decided to calculate savings per half-hour, then add up to get to total savings.
+The ESO has decided to calculate savings per half-hour, then add up to get to total savings.
 So rather than calculating a single baseline for an hour-long Turn Down and Save event, we calculate one for each half-hour.

 For example, suppose a user’s baseline is 1kWh for both the first and second half-hours of an event.
 If they use 0kWh in the first half-hour and 2kWh in the second half-hour then overall they’ve not reduced their usage.
 But because the savings are calculated half-hourly, they are rewarded for the 1kWh saved in the first half-hour.